AndersenLab/cegwas2-nf/README.md

 ### report branch
 - Use this branch if you only have a few traits.
 - Will generate html report containing all plots in interactive formats for each trait and each QTL.
+- Divergent region and haplotype plot uses data from 20200815 release.
+They should work with all vcf.
 - Fine mapping will use gene annotation in vcf, whereas burden mapping uses annotation WS245 in /bin, which have some differences.
 - If one downloads the "Analysis-Results-data" folder, the Rmarkdown files should knit without any modifications (given all libraries are installed).
 - The environment is set up via Conda and module/R.3.6.0 on Quest b/c I couldn't build 1 required package into the docker container.